Favorite Sourdough Bread Tools and Resources

-An extensive guide to my favorite tools and resources for homemade sourdough bread.
+An extensive (updated) guide to my favorite tools and resources for homemade sourdough bread baking.

 Every year I come up with a handful of cooking and baking goals.
-Dishes and recipes that I’ve always wanted to tackle and cross off my bucket list, and techniques that I want to learn more about.
-It keeps me on my toes, reinvigorates my love of cooking, and forces me to slow down and enjoy the process a bit more.
+Recipes and techniques that I want to tackle and cross off my culinary bucket list.
+This process keeps me on my toes, reinvigorates my love of cooking, and forces me to slow down and enjoy the process.

-One of my biggest goals this year was to dive headfirst into homemade sourdough bread.
+In the last few years, my biggest goal was to learn how to make homemade sourdough bread.
 Fermented bread made from naturally occurring yeast and bacteria.

-I tried my hand at this a few years ago, but for various reasons, the process never made itself onto the blog.
-I developed a sourdough starter and attempted a few loaves here and there, but various projects and travel side-tracked me.
-It fell by the wayside.
+I tried my hand at sourdough bread a while back, but for various reasons the process was never documented.
+I developed a sourdough starter and attempted a few loaves, but travel and various projects side-tracked me.

-A month ago, I had a spontaneous urge to pick it back up again (my trip to France inspired me!).
+In the summer of 2018, I had a spontaneous urge to pick it back up (a trip to France inspired me!).
 I created my sourdough starter right then and there.

-After several lulls and some uncertainty, I am now the proud mama of a thriving homemade sourdough starter named Breadley Cooper (yes, that’s really his name!).
-You can watch a video journey of me making my sourdough starter here.
+I am now the proud owner of a thriving homemade sourdough starter named Breadley Cooper.
+You can watch a video journey of me creating my sourdough starter on Instagram.

-The world of sourdough bread can be intimidating.
-The language can be confusing.
-The process mysterious and, at times, frustrating.
-We have a tendency to want to leave it to the pros.
+The world of sourdough baking can be intimidating.
+The language can be confusing and difficult to follow.
+The process mysterious and, at times, very frustrating.

 This post contains affiliate links.
 If you purchase an item below, I may receive a small commission at no cost to you.